-This means that some information is missing for the 12-month Scheme year period covered by this statement.
-For the purposes of this statement (including the requirement for the Trustee to calculate, so far as they are able to do so, transaction costs and to assess the extent to which those costs represent good value to members), the transaction costs stated are for the 12 months period supplied by providers (as referred to immediately above), without adjustment.
+This means that some information is outside the 12-month Scheme year period covered by this statement.
+For the purposes of this Statement (including the illustrations of the impact of costs and charges and the assessment of Value for Members), the transaction costs stated are for the 12 months period supplied by providers (as referred to immediately above), without adjustment.
 The following steps are being taken to obtain the missing information for the future:

-The Trustee Directors have requested full information on transaction costs from Aviva.
-However, Aviva have been unable to provide full information and figures for inclusion in this year's Statement.

-The Trustee Directors will monitor Aviva's progress on implementing the FCA rules on transaction cost disclosure.

-The Trustee Directors will continue to seek the relevant missing information from providers, by making email requests at least quarterly.
+- The Trustees have requested full information on transaction costs from Aviva.
+However, at the time of writing, Aviva have been unable to provide full information and figures for inclusion in this year's Statement. - The Trustees will monitor Aviva's progress on implementing the FCA rules on transaction cost disclosure. - The Trustees will continue to seek the relevant missing information from providers, by making email requests at least quarterly.